PowershellGroup/CrashCourse/README.md

 This readme contains the content for the entire course.

 whats missing?

 - [ ] better task for new-aduser
 - [ ] short explanation of wildcards
-- [ ] credentials and predictive intellisense log

 ## Prerequisits